LightWare-Optoelectronics/sf40-docs/command_detail.md

 | `uint32` | - | - |

 ---
-## 2. Firmware version
+## Firmware version [2]

 The version of currently installed firmware represented as `4 bytes`.
 This can be used to identify the product for API compatibility.
-The [product support](/?id=product-support) section details which firmware versions this document applies to.

 | 1 | 2 | 3 | 4 |
 |---|---|---|---|